pufengdu/RetroFuns/WFWG/WIN386PATCH.md

 ### 3 Copy the patched DOSMGR.VXD to the SYSTEM directory of your windows 3.x installation.

-Just or better feelings, name it as DOSMGR.386
+Just for better feelings, name it as DOSMGR.386

 ### 4 Switch On/Off the patch in your SYSTEM.INI